 Travel insurance such as International SOS or any private insurance may be accepted but you will need to check with the hospital before you visit.

-Appointments are recommended before you visit the hospitals in Korea.
+Appointments are recommended before you visit the hospitals in South Korea.
 Emergency rooms are practically working only in 3rdcategory general hospitals and all are crowded at all times.
 So unless it is really urgent and serious, it may be better to visit the ER in the hospital you have visited or make appointments with the doctors you want to visit.